konveyor/kai/CONTRIBUTING.md

 ### DCO

 Licensing is important to open source projects.
-It provides some assurances that the software will continue to be available based under the terms that the author(s) desired.
+It provides some assurances that the software will continue to be available based on the terms that the author(s) desired.
 We require that contributors sign off on commits submitted to our project's repositories.
 The [Developer Certificate of Origin (DCO)](https://probot.github.io/apps/dco/) is a way to certify that you wrote and have the right to contribute the code you are submitting to the project.

-You sign-off by adding the following to your commit messages.
+You sign off by adding the following to your commit messages.
 Your sign-off must match the git user and email associated with the commit.

 ```bash